qijianpeng/awesome-edge-computing/README.md

 way to develop, share, and experiment with OpenFlow and Software-Defined Networking systems.

+- [MobEmu](https://github.com/raduciobanu/mobemu): An opportunistic network emulator
+that can run a user-created routing or dissemination algorithm on a desired mobility trace or synthetic model.

 - [Mosquitto](http://mosquitto.org/): Eclipse Mosquitto is an open source (EPL/EDL
 licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.
 Mosquitto is lightweight and is suitable for use on all devices from low power